carrs-q/ADS-Driving-Simulator/README.md

 ![Main Menue](https://github.com/me89/VideoWall/blob/master/Doc/MainMenue.PNG "CARRSQ ADS Driving Simulator")

-This Software is written at CARRSQ to run research studies for autonomous driving vehicles, with focus on AES Level 3.
+This Software is written at CARRS-Q to run research studies for autonomous driving vehicles, with focus on AES Level 3.

 ---